Azure/azure-quickstart-templates/quickstarts/microsoft.sqlvirtualmachine/e2e-sql-vm-ag-setup/README.md

 ## Solution overview and deployed resources

 This is an overview of the solution

-1.Creates availability set
+1. Creates availability set
-2.Creates multiple SQL VMs in availability set (Maximum number of VMs for this solution is 9, we recommend VM count > 3), each vm in a different subnet
+2. Creates multiple SQL VMs in availability set, each vm in a different subnet (Maximum number of VMs for this solution is 9, we recommend VM count > 2)
-3.Join SQL VMs to the domain
+3. Join SQL VMs to the domain
-4.Creates Storage account (if it doesn't exist already) which will act as Witness for Failover Cluster 5.Creates Windows server Failover cluster
+4. Creates Storage account (if it doesn't exist already) which will act as Witness for Failover Cluster
+5. Creates Windows server Failover cluster
-6.Runs necessary checks such as TEST Cluster to ensure the health of creation of cluster 7.Creates Availability Group
+6. Runs necessary checks such as TEST Cluster to ensure the health of creation of cluster
+7. Creates Availability Group
-8.Creates Availability Group Listener
+8. Creates Availability Group Listener

 Best practices that were considered for this solution:
 1. This solution deploys SQL Server VMs to multiple subnets,thereby avoiding the dependency on an Azure Load Balancer or a distributed network name (DNN) to route traffic to your HADR solution.